falconxtj/GLiDe/README.md

 Below is the description.
 For the mathematical processing, see our paper.

 **Output 1: Guide Library List**
-The main output of gLiDe is a list containing all sgRNAs (in Excel format).
+The main output of GLiDe is a list containing all sgRNAs (in Excel format).
 In the list sgRNAs are classified with their targeted genes and labeled with their start positions.

 Seqid|Source|Type|Start|End|Score|Strand|Phase|Attributes|Length|Guide_seq|Guide_pos|guide_num
 -----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----